-Yet, reductions in commuting costs for residents in a certain neighborhood will affect all other neighborhoods as well, as it changes criminality and formal-sector activity not just in the intervention neighborhood, but also crime and work destinations in other parts of the city.
+Yet, reductions in commuting costs for residents in a certain neighborhood will affect all other neighborhoods as well, as it changes criminality and legitimate-sector activity not just in the intervention neighborhood, but also crime and work destinations in other parts of the city.
 To examine the overall consequences, we create city-level resident-weighted averages as outcomes of interest.
-We focus on outcomes in relation to the baseline access to formal-sector opportunities.
+We focus on outcomes in relation to the baseline access to legitimate-sector opportunities.

-Figure 16: Reducing Commute Costs by Each Neighborhood: P(Crime) and Rent
+Figure 10: Reducing Commute Costs by Each Neighborhood: P(Crime) and Rent

-Notes: Scatter plots show the relationship between changes in city-level outcomes against the baseline formal-sector market access for the treated origin o, where treatment is a ten percent reduction in commute costs ( $\tau'{od} = 0.9\tau{od} \forall d$ ).
-The outcome in the left panel is the city-level criminality rate (i.e., $P(crime|origin)xPopulation_o)$ ).
+Notes: Scatter plots show the relationship between changes in city-level outcomes against the baseline legitimate-sector market access for the treated origin o, where treatment is a ten percent reduction in commute costs ($\tau'{od} = 0.9\tau{od} \,\,\forall\,\,d$).
+That is, each point x-axis is the legitimate-sector CMA of the neighborhood that receives the transport subsidy.
+The outcome in the left panel is the city-level criminality rate (i.e., $P(crime|origin)xPopulation_o$).
 Similarly, the outcome in the right panel is the city-level rental rates.

-Figure 16 has a clear message: connecting neighborhoods that have the lowest formalsector CMA at baseline are likely to lead to the largest reductions in city-level criminality, and largest increases in rental prices.
+Figure 10 has a clear message: connecting neighborhoods that have the lowest legitimate-sector CMA at baseline are likely to lead to the largest reductions in city-level criminality, and largest increases in rental prices.

 The left panel shows that in treating almost all neighborhoods in the city would lead to reductions in city-level crime.
 Yet, there are a handful of neighborhoods, which when treated with reductions in commute costs, display an increase in city-level crime.
-These neighborhoods already have extremely high formal sector CMA, and so any transportation improvements there may simply allow residents to access criminal activity elsewhere in the city.
-As we show below, these handful of neighborhoods are in the CBD.
+These neighborhoods already have extremely high legitimate-sector CMA, and so any transportation improvements there may simply allow residents to access criminal activity elsewhere in the city.
+As we show below, these handful of neighborhoods are where there was already high firm-market access.

 The right-side panel shows that rental prices increase when residents of almost any neighborhood (except the CBD) sees a reduction in commute costs.
-This partly reflects the amenity and productivity boosts that emerge out of lower crime, but also the ability to access distant formal-markets with the help of lower commute costs.
+This partly reflects the amenity and productivity boosts that emerge out of lower crime, but also the ability to access distant legitimate-markets with the help of lower commute costs.